“Into the Wild Blue Yonder”

 “We included the concept of memorials for all five branches of service — the Air Force, Navy, Marines, Army and Coast Guard — along with this proposal and that concept has been approved by Secretary Gravett.
 Now we have a place for each service memorial and we have set parameters for height and size for all of them,” Jorgensen explained.

-The 14-foot tall bronze and aluminum memorial, a symbol of the Air Force’s history and mission, is titled “Into the Wild Blue Yonder”.
-When constructed, it will include a bronze globe 6-feet in diameter resting atop a 3-foot high pyramid with an 8-foot square base.
-Encircling the globe and thrusting 6 to 8-feet upward will be an aluminum contrail or aircraft path ending in a deltoid-shaped aerospace vehicle.
+The aluminum memorial, a symbol of the Air Force’s history and mission, is titled “Into the Wild Blue Yonder”.
+When constructed, it will include a globe 6-feet in diameter resting atop a 3-foot high pyramid with a 6-foot square base.
+Encircling the globe and thrusting 6 to 8-feet upward will be a contrail or aircraft path ending in a deltoid-shaped aerospace vehicle.

 The memorial was created by local Redding artist and Vietnam combat veteran, Gideon Carl Turner III.
 Fabrication will be accomplished by Vietnam veteran and owner of Eagle Iron Works, Steve Trammell and his son, Khay, of Anderson, CA.